PratikGhanekar/Store-Analysis-Dashboard/README.md

 # Store-Analysis-Dashboard
-Sore Wants to create an annual sales report for 2022.So that,  Store can understand their customers and grow more sales in 2023
+Store Wants to create an annual sales report for 2022.So that,  Store can understand their customers and grow more sales in 2023